-NLog 2 backwards compatibility and breaking change policy
+NLog 2 backwards compatibility and breaking change policy19 Oct 2009

 I have spent last couple months doing significant refactoring of NLog v2 code base with the goal to improve long-term maintainability, extensibility, usability and testability.
 During that process I discovered (with great help from FxCop) and decided to fix some design issues and align the codebase with .NET Design Guidelines.
 Fixing some issues required me to introduce some breaking changes which may impact applications using NLog v1 who want to migrate to NLog v2.
 This post explains the scope of the breaking changes to date and explains general principles I’m following during NLog 2 development.